v-exec/Purity/README.md

 The text written for _Purity_  is _not_ parsed using whitespace, therefore, deliberate line breaks for content and titles must be declared through `+`.

+## Additional Information

 #### Example

 For a real-world example of an entire instance of _Purity_, take a look at the files found in this repo: they showcase a functional and tested example of a working instance.
-The example instance was made exclusively using HTML (page.php), CSS (/assets/styles/style.css), and text files (/pages), without touching any part of _Purity_ itself.
+The example instance was made exclusively using HTML (`assets/template.php`), CSS (`/assets/styles/style.css`), and text files (`/pages`), without touching any part of _Purity_ itself.

 #### Using the API